pylipp/financeager/README.md

 ----
 The project is actively developed.
 Expect things to break - e.g. the command line interface, the REST API definitions, ... - before version 1.0.0 is released.

+> If you have been using the app before `v0.25.0.0`, please run the `convert-periods-to-pocket` command to adjust for the new database structure.
+See the Changelog and #52 for details.

 ## Installation

 ### From PyPI package